 Senthil says that this should be a standard part of the project review.
 “Adopting core metrics to track performance at the organization and project levels, including financial, operational, and process-maturity indicators.”
-He recommends organizations implement productivity-tracking systems that measure the actual hours taken to complete tasks to standardize measuring a team’s workload across projects.
+He recommends organizations implement productivity-tracking systems that measure the actual hours taken to complete tasks to standardize team’s workload management across projects.
 “Companies often struggle to set the right scope for projects, translate that scope into a solution, allocate the right resources, and effectively execute,” he says.

 “Our experience shows that project managers need stringent resource-planning systems.
 The more accurate the original estimated scope of work, the greater the chance of achieving the quoted margins.” - Senthil Mutiah

 Time management is critical to agency productivity and a team’s ability to delivery projects successfully.
 As agencies shift towards hybrid remote work models, their efficiency will depend on their ability to set a clear remote work policy and establish remote-first operations.

 For remote work to truly be “productive work,” agency decision-makers need to provide time-block opportunities for team members to work without interruption, and implement rigorous resource and time tracking systems to plan their work better and more effectively.

 For further information about the findings in this report, you can reach out to email@example.com.
 Please reference “Global Agency Productivity Report by Float” when contacting us.

 Looking for a resource management software to boost your team’s remote productivity and keep projects on track?
 Float is trusted by the world’s top agency teams to plan and track their team's time.
 Try it for free for 30 days.